7/25/2024

 speaker

-Good morning.
-One question, you mentioned on the growth margin the impact of the underlodging cost but also the price.
+Yeah, good morning.
+One question, Jean-Marc, you mentioned on the growth margin the impact of the underlying cost, but also a little bit of price.
 Could you update us on the pricing environment for, globally speaking, and specifically for industrial and automotive?
 Thank you.

 speaker